Katkargaurav09/Product-E-commerce/README.md

 # Code to Run Command

-1.For starting json serve used json-server --watch db.json
+1. For starting json serve used json-server --watch db.json
-2.Then open with live server to run html code.
+2. Then open with live server to run html code.